Anilroy30/Netflix-GPT/README.md

     - Sign Up user Display name and Profile Picture Updated
     - If the user is not logged In Redirect Browse to Login page and vice-versa

+    - Unsubscribed to onAuthStateChanged callback()

+- Add hardcoded values to the constants file

 # Features